LetsWrappIt/VsCommandBuddy/Docs/vscbfiles.md

 the filename is: 'ProjectFolderName'.vscb.json

 ### Vscb files format
 The vscb configuration files are plain json.
-The structure is quite self-explanatory when you see one.
-So make sure you have a copy somewhere or look at some examples on the github repo.
-The fastest way however is to simply generate sample vscb files into your solution.
-This is an easy task once you have installed
-VsCommandBuddy and loaded an existing Visual Studio Solution into Visual Studio.
-Choose the build-in Generate vscb function which you'll find in the Tools menu.

-## Vscb format
-A vscb json file looks as follows:
+The majority of the settings are equal for solutions and project vscb files.
+The documentation will make a note if this is not the case.

+Json vscb file:

 ```json
 {